-14. I have to pay taxes.
+12. I have to pay taxes.
 How can the Peace Corps help?

-If you have a tax debt, a payment can be made from your readjustment allowance.
+If you have a tax debt and are still in service, a payment can be made from your readjustment allowance.
 Up to 50% of your readjustment balance is available to make a one-time payment.
-Contact your Administrative Officer to set up this payment.
+Contact your Director of Management & Operations to set up this payment.